 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Requesting a hearing is an easy thing to do.
 Your request for a hearing must be in writing.
 You or someone who represents you must sign the request.
 You can fill out a request form by filling out an Appeal to State Agency Form (DHS-0033).
-With Food Stamps, you may make a verbal request for a hearing.
-Send or make the request to the county agency or to:
+You can submit the form online or print it and mail it or fax it to the Appeals Office.
+With Supplemental Nutrition Assistance Program (SNAP) appeals, you may make a verbal request for a hearing.
+Send or make the request to the agency whose action you are appealing or to:

-The request for a hearing must be received within 30 days after getting written notice of the county's or state's decision.
+The request for a hearing must be received within 30 days after getting written notice of the agency's decision.
 If you show good cause for not appealing within this time limit, you may appeal up to 90 days.
-With Food Stamps, you may appeal up to 90 days after getting notice of the county's decision and do not have to show good cause.
+With SNAP, you may appeal up to 90 days after getting notice of the agency's decision and do not have to show good cause.

 After the state gets your request, it will set a date for a hearing.
 The state will tell you the exact date, time and place.

 Yes.
 You have the right to look at your case file and any other papers the agency will use at the hearing.
 In fact, it’s a good idea to look at your file ahead of time.
 You have a right to free copies of any papers related to your hearing.
 Call the agency to set up an appointment if you want to see your file.
-If you have trouble getting this information, you can call or write the human services judge assigned to your case and ask for an order enforcing your rights.
-The agency cannot use information at the hearing if they did not give you a chance to see it first.
+If you have trouble getting this information, you can call or write the human services judge (HSJ) assigned to your case.
+The agency cannot use information at the hearing if it did not give you a chance to see it first.

-If you need an interpreter to be at the hearing, you should call or write the human services judge as soon as possible.
-Tell the human services judge what help you need.
-The human services judge will make sure that an interpreter is at the hearing.
+If you need an interpreter to be at the hearing, call or write the HSJ as soon as possible.
+Tell the HSJ what help you need.
+The HSJ will make sure that an interpreter is at the hearing.
 These services are available to you at no charge.

-The human services judge will write down the names of the people at the hearing.
-Then, the human services judge will turn on the tape recorder and explain how the hearing will be run.
-The human services judge also will ask that all people take an oath to tell the truth.
+The HSJ will turn on the recording device and explain how the hearing will run.
+The HSJ will write down the names of the people at the hearing.
+The HSJ also will ask that all people giving testimony take an oath to tell the truth.

 Yes.
 You may have a lawyer come with you to the hearing if you choose.
-The state or county will not get a lawyer for you or pay for one.
-Call legal aid if you want free legal help.
+The agency will not get a lawyer for you or pay for one.
+Call Legal Aid if you want free legal help.
 See the list of legal services offices with their telephone numbers.

 Yes.
 You may bring a friend or relative or anyone else with you to the hearing.
-That person may help you ask questions or explain your case to the human services judge.
+That person may help you ask questions or explain your case to the HSJ.

 No, it is not a good idea to bring them with you unless they are going to take part in the hearing.
 For most appeals the agency will pay for child care while you are at the hearing.
 Ask the agency.

-You can talk to the human services judge about the procedures such as asking the human services judge to reschedule the hearing or asking questions about the notice.
-You also can talk to the human services judge if you have trouble getting a copy of the papers related to your hearing, getting access to your case file, or about getting subpoenas if you have not been able to get these things from the agency.
-But you can’t talk or write to the human services judge privately about the facts of the case.
+You may talk to the HSJ about the procedures, such as asking the HSJ to reschedule the hearing or asking questions about the notice.
+You may also talk to the HSJ if you have trouble getting a copy of the papers related to your hearing, getting access to your case file, or getting subpoenas if you have not been able to get these things from the agency.
+But you may not talk or write to the HSJ privately about the facts of your case.
 Neither side can.
-The human services judge must hear both sides of the case to decide fairly.
+The HSJ must hear both sides of the case to decide fairly.

-Yes, at any time.
+Yes, you may file an application at any time.
 If your situation changes during the appeal, tell the agency and ask to reapply right away.

-Sometimes this can make an overpayment smaller or get you more benefits.
-You might be eligible now, even if the human services judge decides that the agency was right before.
+Sometimes this can make an overpayment smaller or help you get more benefits.
+You might be eligible now, even if the HSJ decides that the agency was right in the decision being appealed.

-If you disagree with the state’s decision, you may appeal to the state district court in your county.
+If you disagree with the state’s chief HSJ's decision, you may appeal to the state district court in your county.
 So may the agency.
 Any appeal must be filed within 30 days of the date of the state decision.
 The state law that describes your right to appeal to district court is Minnesota Statutes, Section 256.045, subdivision 7.
-You should ask legal aid or another attorney about what court procedures to use.
+You should ask Legal Aid or another attorney about what court procedures to use.
 Before appealing to district court, you may ask the state to reconsider its decision.
-This request should be in writing and sent to DHS’ Appeals and Regulations Division.
+This request should be in writing and sent to DHS’ Appeals Office.
 You have 30 days to ask for reconsideration.
 If your timely request for reconsideration is denied, you then have 30 days to appeal to district court.

-You can talk with your worker.
+Talk with your worker.
 Your worker will be able to answer most of your questions but cannot give you legal help.
-For legal help, you can call an attorney or legal aid.
+For legal help, you can call an attorney or Legal Aid.
 See the list of legal aid offices with their telephone numbers.

 Report/Rate this page